Welcome To Pass The Feather

 This business is on the Kanienkéha’ka (Mohawk) territory of Kenhtè:ke (Tyendinaga) and Akwesasne and all work is created by Iehstoseranón:nha, Wakhskare:wake (Bear Clan) of Akwesasne.

-Important Notice: All hand made products and services will be 'out of stock'.
-They will return February 2025.
+All hand made products and services are temporarily 'out of stock'.
+My hands are resting and I will return to the medicines February 2025.
 Medicine is worth waiting for.

 Hand beaded feather bundles.
 Made with glass seed beads over a hand made wooden handle.
 You choose your own feathers based on the medicines you'd like to carry.